bueti/webpage/content/blog/gitops/index.md

 - You're trading Git's distributed, auditable history for deployment flexibility.
 This is powerful for rapid iteration but may complicate compliance requirements
 - Custom infrastructure requires ongoing maintenance and specialized knowledge, whereas GitOps tooling has established communities and support
+- The Helm history used for rollbacks isn't as permanent as a Git commit.

 The goal isn't to replace GitOps universally, but to provide a better path for teams where traditional GitOps creates more friction than value.
 For organizations that have already invested heavily in GitOps tooling and processes, the switching cost may outweigh the benefits.
 However, for teams starting fresh or those frustrated by GitOps complexity, this approach offers a compelling alternative that maintains the core benefits while reducing operational overhead.